 We wouldn’t read one wedding vow, one contract line, or just one aspect of job agreements, so we shouldn’t do that with the most important text ever written.
 Reading Scripture within the historical and social framework ensures the original meaning is not removed from the verses.

 For example, suppose I asked you, “Do you want a dog?”
 The average person would interpret “dog” as a furry friend who might chew up your couch cushions or dig holes in your backyard.
 Now, what if I told you we were at a barbeque cookout?
 Within context, the meaning of “dog” would take on a completely different meaning.
 The same applies to reading the Bible.
-To keep the original meaning God intended, we must keep scripture within context.
+We must keep scripture within context to keep the original meaning God intended.

 8 | Use A Highlighting System For Bible Study